TechTrooper05/Currency-Converter/README.md

 ⚠️ This is the initial version of the project and is still under active development.

-* The website may not display correctly on all mobile phones, tablets, or other screen sizes.
 * Country flag support is currently not available.
-* Further responsiveness and UI improvements are planned in future updates.

 ## Future Improvements

 * Support for country flags across all available currencies
-* Enhanced user interface and user experience
 * Better error handling for API requests

 ## Author